-Openclaw Deployment Overview
+Openclaw Deployment (Legacy) Overview

 OpenClaw uses VAGUS through natural language.
 The user should not need terminal commands to install, pair, or use the phone capabilities.
 The agent retrieves files, installs dependencies, pairs with the app, and runs MCP operations autonomously.